Nick689/CustomPOS/Readme.md

 * Cash register check can be completed efficiently in seconds on a daily basis or afterward
 * Full database access let you correct any mistake easily
 * Data export has never been so easy, you are already in Calc
-* InvoiceCHK script will find any invoice inconsistency by comparing invoice header with details-database
+* Check invoice database inconsistency with InvoiceCHK script which compare invoice header and details-database

 ## Planned features
 * Localized versions